realm/FindOurDevices/README.md

 npx pod-install
 ```

-## 3. Add your Realm App ID
+## 4. Add your Realm App ID

-If you have set up your Realm backend (see [FindOurDevices-backend](https://github.com/realm/FindOurDevices-backend)) you can copy the Realm App ID from the MongoDB Realm UI.
+If you have set up your Realm backend (see [FindOurDevices-backend](https://github.com/realm/FindOurDevices-backend)) you can copy the Realm App ID from the [MongoDB Realm UI](https://account.mongodb.com/account/login).

 Once copied, open `/app/config.js` and paste the ID as the value of `REALM_APP_ID`.

-## 4. Run the app:
+## 5. Run the app:

-1. In one terminal:
+1. In one terminal, run:
 ```bash
 npx react-native start
 ```

-2. In another terminal:
+2. In another terminal, run:
 ```bash
 # open iOS simulator
 npx react-native run-ios